On the offensive

 Expanded mandate neatly aligned with green recovery

-BSIF has had a busy few months returning its focus to growth, after a period of consolidation where the focus was on deploying its asset management team to try and optimise the performance of its solar assets.
+BSIF has had a busy few months returning its focus to growth, after a period of consolidation where its emphasis was on deploying its asset management expertise to optimise the performance of its solar assets.

-Armed with an expanded mandate, after an overwhelming majority of shareholders voted in favour of proposals put forward in the summer of 2020 to amend the investment objective and policy, BSIF has set itself up for what many believe will be expected to be a sustained return to asset growth for the industry.
+An overwhelming majority of shareholders voted in favour of proposals put forward in the summer of 2020 to amend the fund’s investment objective and policy.
+Armed with an expanded mandate, BSIF has set itself up for what is expected to be a sustained return to growing its portfolio.

 Resolutions to amend the dividend policy, as well as its investment advisory agreement, were also passed.